zenaton/rfcs/new-syntax.md

 Note 2: `$duration` and `$date` are the same as used for delayed tasks.

-### Events
+## Events

 Events are explicitly *sent* to workflows:
-- for a choregraphy, or *event-driven architecture*, they can be sent to all workflows:
+- for a choregraphy, they can be sent to all workflows:
 `Workflow::send($eventName, $eventData)`.
 - for an orchestration, they can be sent to a specific workflow:
 `Workflow::whereId($id)->send($eventName, $eventData)`.